Timinator2000/Algorithm_X/10 - your turn/03 - takuzu solver.md

 > - no more than two of either number adjacent to each other
 > - no identical rows and no identical columns

 The basic Algorithm X requirements and actions seem straightforward.
 Every cell must be covered with a `0` or a `1`, while the actions are all putting a `0` or a `1` into some cell.
 Is everything truly as straightforward as it appears?
-Were you able to quickly see the multiplicty in this puzzle?
+Were you able to see the multiplicty in this puzzle?

 >- an equal number of 1s and 0s in each row and column